HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 - KBV **SHALL NOT** be used for in-person (physical or supervised remote) identity verification.
 - KBV (sometimes referred to as knowledge-based authentication) has historically been used to verify a claimed identity by testing the knowledge of the applicant against information obtained from public databases.
 The [CSP](glossary.html) (referred to in this IG as an Identity Provider) MAY use KBV to resolve to a unique, claimed identity.
 - KBV can be used to verify one Fair piece of evidence
-- NIST 800-63A contains additional restrictions on the use of KBV for identity verification at IAL2, which **SHALL** also apply to IDIAL2, in section 5.3.2 Knowledge-Based Verification Requirements.
+- NIST 800-63A contains additional restrictions on the use of KBV for identity verification at IAL2, which **SHALL** also apply to IDIAL1.8 and IDIAL2, in section 5.3.2 Knowledge-Based Verification Requirements.

 ### Authorized Representatives